-- e.
+- d.
+Ending On-Call Coverage.
+An employee shall be in on-call status from the time a supervisor requires an employee to be available until such time the supervisor releases the employee from on-call duty, or until the employee returns to normal duty, whichever comes first. - e.
 Compensation for On-Call Pay.
 Compensatory time will accrue when an employee is in on-call status at the following rate: - i) One hour of Compensatory Time will be earned for every four hours spent in on-call status during normal weekdays and weekends. - ii) Two hours of Compensatory Time will be earned for every four hours spent in on-call status during holidays. - iii) During an on-call shift, if an employee is required to work more than two hours, the employee shall be paid overtime equivalent to the total of the hours worked in addition to Compensatory Time earned. - f.
 Additional Limitations - i) This section does not apply to employees working under Emergency Protective Services (EG 2634 only) - ii) This section does not apply to LTE Morgue Transport Drivers in the Medical Examiner's Office as outlined below. - iii) This section does not apply to employees in EG 720, 1871 or 895 working under Standby Pay for Disease Surveillance. - iv) This section does not apply to employees on Standby Pay in Waste & Renewables RNG plant and the Public Safety Communications Technical Support (EG 1871). - v) This section does not apply to the following Departments: Highway and Airport - g.
-Interaction with other forms of pay. - i) Employee who receive On-Call Pay may not also receive U-Pay, while receiving on call pay. - ii) Employees who are working their scheduled hours may not receive On-Call pay. - iii) A minimum of two (2) hours shall be granted to any employee who is called back to the work location and a minimum of one (1) hour if called to perform work from home.
+Interaction with other forms of pay. - i) Employee who receive On-Call Pay may not also receive U-Pay, while receiving on call pay. - ii) Employees who are working their scheduled hours may not receive On-Call pay. - iii) A minimum of two (2) hours shall be granted to any employee who is called back to the work location.
+Employees who are called by a supervisor or designee, or who are authorized by a supervisor to perform work at home shall be paid for all such time worked in twelve (12) minute increments.